KidPudel/android-starter-kit/Kotlin/scoped-functions.md

 -----

 5. `also` - gives you the object as it, and lets you apply on it (like side effect, because you can conveniently use the object as it and put somewhere), returns the object itself

+`apply` is when you want to setup and return the object itself, `also` is when you want to do some side things on the object and return the object itself